DHmeduni/VNTRPipeline/README.md

 VNTR_MOTIFS=motifs_muc1_with_char_sheme.txt \
 VNTR_COLORS=motifs_muc1_with_char_sheme.txt \

-These variables can be committed to the configuration file by using the option -c {VNTR NAME}.
+These variables can be committed to the configuration file by adding the option -c {VNTR NAME}.
 ```
 ## Output